hyperledger/besu-docs/docs/private-networks/how-to/monitor/chainlens.md

 ![`Chainlens_dashboard`](../../../assets/images/chainlens-dashboard.png)

 The **Network** page provides an overview of the network status and connected peers.
-This page is disabled by default, and is only visible if you set `DISPLAY_NETWOR_TAB=enabled` using the following command:
+This page is disabled by default, and is only visible if you set `DISPLAY_NETWORK_TAB=enabled` using the following command:

 ```bash